Current Research Team Members

 Nicole Vargas | Research Assistant | firstname.lastname@example.org

 Nicole is a Florida International University graduate.
 She obtained her Bachelor’s Degree in Psychology in 2016 and finished her Bachelor’s Degree in Interdisciplinary Studies with a concentration in Biology in 2017.
 She has been involved with the PLTL Program since her sophomore year in college.
 She is currently a research assistant for the PLTL program at FIU where she has been conducting research on the critical thinking skills associated with PLTL leaders.
 Nicole is also the Outreach Chairperson for the PLTL program and an adjunct instructor for the Biology Department at FIU.
-She will be starting a Master’s degree in Adult Education and Human Resource Development in the fall of 2018.
+She is currently pursuing a Master’s degree in Adult Education and Human Resource Development and hopes to be done by Summer of 2020.

 Daniel Flores | Research Assistant | email@example.com

 Daniel received his associates in Education from Miami Dade College in the spring of 2011.
 He went on to receive his bachelors in Biological Sciences from Florida International University in the Spring semester of 2015.
 He first became a peer leader in the fall of 2011.
 He was assigned as Chair of Supervising for the PLTL program at FIU in 2013.
 He later joined the RAPL program in 2015 to help incorporate research into the reformed supervising program.
 Currently he works as a lab instructor at FIU for Biology as well as a Group Discussion Peer Leader for Biology 1 while applying to the Masters of Public Health program with a focus in Epidemiology.